PasSilvestri/TuringMachineSimulator/README.md

 Have fun experimenting with the power of compact notation.
 Some examples will be provided in the Preset programs folder.<br/>

-## Todo

-- Add possibilty to save and load programs
+## Options and extra features

+- Expand/Recompact compacted rules
+- Load programs from the preset folder
+- Load programs from external file
+- Save current program to file

-## Known bugs
+## Known bugs & issues

-- javascript function startsWith doesen't work on IE11 and below
+- IE doesn't support starsWith, nor css variables

+## Infos

+I've developed this simulator on chrome, tested on chrome, firefox, opera(neon) and edge on windows, safari on macOS.
+Chrome shows the best performance.<br/>
+I've also tested it on Internet Explorer 11, but i haven't put a lot of effort into making it compatible and retrocompatible with IE.